-Sequined fabric can add a bit of glitz and glamor to your sewing projects, whether it's an applique on a skirt, a fun throw pillow, or a fully sequined dress.
+Sequined fabric can add a bit of glitz and glamor to your sewing projects.
+Wether it's an applique on a skirt, a fun throw pillow, or a fully sequined dress the addition of your custom printed label can glam it up even more.
 But the fabric does have some quirks that can make it a little tricky to work with if you're not used to it.
 From choosing the right fabric and the right pattern to cutting out and stitching up your project, check out these pro tips for sewing with sequins!

 1. What type of fabric are you using?